lodgeit-labs/accounts-assessor/public_lib/lodgeit_solvers/prolog/determinancy_checker/README.md

 have at least one solution but may have more,
 	then that mode is multisolution (multi);
 	+
-	seems to be a rare case.
-have zero or more solutions,
+	seems to be a rare case, not implemented. have zero or more solutions,
 	then that mode is nondeterministic (nondet);
-	this is the default.
+	this is the default, nothing to check.
 ```

 ### alternatives: